Archive for the 'Mechanix' Category

 …after about a year of thinking about it, I have made the revision99 Archives list into a dropdown menu.
 You can see it in the sidebar, under the heading “Archives.”

 I’ve been thinking “Jeez, that list is so long, no one will ever see what’s at the bottom of the sidebar.
 I have to think of a way to shorten it.”
 In the end, which was just two days ago, I didn’t excatly “think of a way.”
-Instead, I looked at the page source of someone else’s Wordpress blog (someone who was using just such a dropdown menu) and found the code that makes this happen.
+Instead, I looked at the page source of someone else’s WordPress blog (someone who was using just such a dropdown menu) and found the code that makes this happen.
 Then I copied it and stuck it in my own sidebar template.

 Cool, huh?
 Forgive me.
 I am easily excited.
 Go ahead.
 Click on it.
 Read something from my past.
 All my best writing is there.
 All my commenters are there, too.